figure-io/polymer-timeseries/README.md

 <a name="evt-labels"></a>
 #### 'labels'

-The element emits a `labels` event when the `labels` attribute changes.
+The element emits a `labels` event when the `labels` property changes.

 ``` javascript
 el.addEventListener( 'labels', function onEvent( evt ) {